mascii/vue-yup-form/docs/api/formsField.md

 ### `initialValueListOrLength` (Optional, Default: `[]`)
 - Pass an array to initialize forms using `generateForm`.
   - Each element of the passed array is used as the parameter of `generateForm`.
-- If the parameter of `generateForm` is optional, you can also pass a number greater than 0 instead of an array.
+- If the parameter of `generateForm` is optional, you can also pass an integer greater than or equal to 0 instead of an array.
 - `[]` and `0` have equivalent meaning.

 ### `schema` (Optional)